 Don’t Become a Silent Victim — Contact Us Today for a Free Consultation

 Have you or a loved one suffered from nursing home abuse and neglect?
 At éclat Law, we understand the traumatic ordeal associated with nursing home abuse and neglect, which is why our attorneys are dedicated to standing up for you.
-We have the experience necessary to provide skillful legal representation throughout your case.
-Our team of seasoned professionals will assess your needs, determine if any wrongful negligence has occurred against you or your family member(s), and fight aggressively until justice is served.
+Kevin Ross-Andino has the experience necessary to provide skillful legal representation throughout your case.
+He and his team of seasoned professionals will assess your needs, determine if any wrongful negligence has occurred against you or your family member(s), and fight aggressively until justice is served.
 You deserve an attorney who will endure what it takes to represent these cases successfully in court and navigate through complex medical records and documents.
 With us, you can trust that your case is in good hands — we are a law firm committed to protecting your rights every step of the way.
 Call us at 407-636-7004 or contact us online for a free and confidential consultation — get quality legal counsel from our accomplished attorneys in Central Florida today!